-The term angiomatous change was defined by Michael P. Marks et all15, that represents multiple dilated vessels that feed and were recruited by the AVM nidus, which consists of arterioles that shunt directly into venous loops is a passive vascular system in which the rate of blood flow is pressure dependent15,18.
-The angiomatous aspect is evident when the pressure of the arterial pedicle or the venous collector is not regular, means that in an AVM which the arterial feeder has the low pressure, the nidus needs to recruit other feeders, as the cortical branches for example, to normalize the pressure and this reversal of pressure gradient, increase the rates of hemorrhage15.
-In the same way, when we have an AVM with a collector vein that is not dilated, the rate of the pressure become higher, instead low as usual.
-In the same point of view, Nornes and Grip19 define that as the flow is directly related to the pressure decrease along the length of a tube according to the equation Poiseuille/Hagenbach extension).
-This equation means that the pressure decrease along the length of a tube and the pressure on the vessels of an AVM nidus are directly related to the length of the artery supplying the AVM15,19.
+The term angiomatous change was defined by Marks et al.,15 as representing multiple dilated vessels that feed and are recruited by the AVM nidus, which consists of arterioles that shunt directly into venous loops in a passive vascular system, in which the rate of blood flow is pressure dependent.15,18 The angiomatous aspect is evident when the pressure of the arterial pedicle or the venous collector is not regular.
+This means that in an AVM, for which the arterial feeder has low pressure, the nidus needs to recruit other feeders, such as the cortical branches, to normalize the pressure, and this reversal of pressure gradient increases the incidence of hemorrhage.15

+In a similar manner, if an AVM has a collector vein that is not dilated, the pressure becomes higher than normal.
+Consistent with this point of view, Nornes and Grip19 showed that flow is directly related to the reduction in pressure along the length of a tube (according to the equation of Poiseuille/Hagenbach).
+This equation means that the pressure reduction along the length of a tube and the pressure on the vessels of an AVM nidus are directly related to the length of the artery supplying the AVM.15,19

-When we analyze microscopically the walls of the vein in a ruptured AVM, there are few alterations which is evident the results of mechanical impact disorders, caused by hemodynamic flow changes into the angio-architecture10.
-Researchers have found the preferred orientation of collagen fibers is in the direction of vessel stretch20.
-The normal aspect of the collagen fibers arrangement is formed in a symmetric spiral, with the disease evolution this configuration is often damaged.
-The exposition by turbulence, disturbs the direction of flexibility of the vessel wall and effects of stretch; This could be causes a disordered arrangement of collagen fibers and weakness10.
-The main cause of the fragility of the wall, could be by the fibrous repair, which have the hyperplasia of type I and Type III collagen with disordered arrangement.
-The advantage of this process is to fill in the defects, and the maintain the integrity of the vessel wall, such a phenomena adaptive of the disease10.
+When we microscopically analyze the walls of the vein in a ruptured AVM, there are few alterations that are evident, which are the results of mechanical impact disorders, caused by changes in hemodynamic flow into the angioarchitecture.10 Researchers have found that the preferred orientation of collagen fibers is in the direction of vessel stretch.20 The normal arrangement of collagen fibers is a symmetric spiral.
+However, as the disease progresses, this configuration is often altered.
+The turbulence disturbs the direction of flexibility of the vessel wall and the effects of stretch.
+This could further lead to a disordered arrangement of collagen fibers and weakness.10 The main cause of fragility of the vessel wall could be fibrous repair, which often results in hyperplasia of type I and Type III collagen with disordered arrangement.
+The advantage of this process is that it fills in the defects, and maintains the integrity of the vessel wall, which are adaptations to the disease.10

-Our results showed no significance correlation between dilated veins and hemorrhagic complications, during and after the TVA, We analyzed the images of the veins immediately before the procedure (Table 3). if we took in account about hemodynamics and pathological alterations as the physiopathology of AVM, our results is in the same direction, Therefore the dilated vein is a phenomena adaptive of the disease is part of progressive evolution.
-In the other hand, with the same Fisher’s test was also used to compare NO dilated veins and previous rupture for each evaluator and was found significance for all analyzes (Table 4).
-Therefore, if we take into account our statistical results and what were already described in the literature, about B-AVMs physiopathology, we could have a causal link to point our hypothesis, which is founded on dilated veins support the idea as protective factor of spontaneous rupture.
+Our results showed no significant correlation between dilated veins and hemorrhagic complications, both during and after the transvenous approach.
+We analyzed the images of the veins immediately before the procedure (Table 3).
+Even if we considered the hemodynamics and pathological alterations as the typical physiopathology of AVM, our results would remain the same.
+Therefore, the dilated vein is an adaptation of the disease and part of its progressive evolution.

+On the other hand, when the Fisher’s test was used to compare both the undilated veins and previous rupture among each evaluator, we was found significant differences for all analyses (Table 4).
+Therefore, if we take into account our statistical results and what has already been described about brain AVM physiopathology in the literature, we could deduce a causal link to highlight our hypothesis.
+We infer that the presence of dilated veins serve as a protective factor against spontaneous rupture.

 Limitations of the study